JeanPhilPetitFrere/JeanPhilPetitFrere/README.md

 Let me introduce myself, I am Jean Philippe and I am a newly graduated Data Scientist.
 I started coding at the beginning of covid, I tried a few languages (html,CSS,etc.), before falling in love with python.
 I learned the basic on and off for a year, thanks to Codecademy.
 Until I decided to enroll in a Data Science bootcamp given by Concordia University.
-I'm currently looking for a job as a Data Scientist or as a Data Analyst.

 ⚡ Fun fact: I play badminton.